Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity: Iteration Complexity Analysis

-\proof{Proof.} The proof is a variant of that of Theorem \ref{th:complbad} to which we refer for notation and terminology.
-Suppose that Algorithm \ref{algoCompl} performs $N$ iterations without stopping.
-We first count how many times $T^\nu$ can be updated in step \ref{S.5b} of the algorithm: let
+\proof{Proof.} The proof is a variant of that of Theorem \ref{th:complbad}, to which we refer for notation and terminology.
+Suppose that Algorithm \ref{algoComplb} performs $N$ iterations without stopping.
+We first count how many times $T^\nu$ can be updated in step \ref{S.5b}: let

 be the set of iterations' indices $\nu$ (in increasing order) at which we need to modify $T^\nu$, union iteration 0.
 Repeating {\textit{verbatim}} the first part in the proof of Theorem \ref{th:complbad}, one can show that $\mathcal{I}$ has finite cardinality and, if $\nu_i \in {\cal I}$ then